SAIT Campus Map Redesign

 Information Architecture

 We analyzed the existing information architecture and identified key areas to improve.
-Using insights from our card sorting sessions, we restructured the current IA and created a new one aligned with how users naturally navigate and categorize information.
+Using insights from our card sorting sessions, we restructured the current IA and created a new IA that aligned with how users naturally navigate and categorize information.

 • Move the interactive map be a separate external page to reduce clutter, improve functionality of the map and follow practices of other post secondary institutions